CMU-Perceptual-Computing-Lab/openpose/doc/modules/python_module.md

 The Python API requires Numpy for array management, and OpenCV for image loading.
 They can be installed via:

 ```
-pip install numpy
-pip install opencv-python
+pip install numpy opencv-python
 ```

 ## Testing
-Three examples can be found in `build/examples/tutorial_api_python` in your build folder.
+All the Python examples from the Tutorial API Python module can be found in `build/examples/tutorial_api_python` in your build folder.
 Navigate directly to this path to run examples.

 ```
 # From command line